 One of the most colorful things to do in Kerala is witness Thrissur Pooram.
 It is a religious festival which takes place in the month of April in Thrissur.
 You can see scores of people offering their prayers to Lord Shiva, decked up in colorful clothes, and reveling in the atmosphere.
 The highlight of the festival is some of the best dressed elephants, and beautiful umbrella showing competition.

-42. Kayaking in Backwaters- For a more adventurous backwater experience
+42. Kayaking in Backwaters- For an Adventurous Backwater Experience

 If you are looking for something more adventurous to do than just a backwater cruise in Kerala, take a kayaking tour of the backwaters.
 Row your way through the narrow canals and explore the varied flora and fauna of the region.
 Work up a sweat and take a tour of the many villages too which are situated by the backwaters.